qsep/odin-recipies/README.md

-This current project is a recipie book with multiple recipies and images.
-It's very barebones as of current.
+This current project is a recipie book with multiple recipies and images very barebones as of current